Vector35/deprecated_python_debugger/documentation/Manual.md

 ### Target Info Methods

 Acquire the target's architecture, execution path, process ID, and load address.
 Note that these are not always applicable for certain targets.
-For example, pid does not make sense when connected to a full system BOCHS emulation.
+For example, PID does not make sense when connected to a full system BOCHS emulation.

 ```
 	def target_arch(self)